Shreve Memorial Library closes another branch after employee displays COVID-19 symptoms

 SHREVEPORT, La.
 (KTAL/KMSS) – Shreve Memorial Library has closed another branch after an employee presented symptoms similar to those of the coronavirus.

-The Wallette Branch on 363 Hearne Ave. will be closed through Tuesday, July 7.
+The Broadmoor Branch on 1212 Captain Shreve Drive.
+Shreveport will be closed through July 8, with plans to reopen on July 9.

+The branch may open sooner if COVID-19 test results come back negative for the employee in question.

+SML says prior employees that have been in question of COVID-19 have all tested negative for the virus.

 During the closure, the branch will be cleaned and disinfected according to Centers for Disease Control guidelines.